arrase/ai-shell-assistant/README.md

 #### Explanation of Fields

 - **shortcut**: The name of the shortcut.
 This is the identifier you will use to invoke the shortcut.
 - **prompt**: The instructions for the assistant.
-You can include placeholders like `{REPLACE}` to dynamically insert values when the shortcut is used.
+You can include a `{REPLACE}` placeholder to dynamically insert values when the shortcut is used.

 #### Example Usage